There are four Radio Frequency (RF) bands that communication and military satellites operate within:

 Ku band – uplink 14 GHz, downlink 10.9-12.75 GHz

-Ku band is used typically for consumer direct-to-home access, distance learning applications, retail and enterprise connectivity.
-The antenna sizes, ranging from 0.9m -1.2m (~3ft), are much smaller than C band because the higher frequency means that higher gain can be achieved with small antenna sizes than C-band.
-Networks in this band are more susceptible to rain fade, especially in tropical areas.
+Ku (K band Under) band is used typically for consumer direct-to-home access, distance learning applications, retail and enterprise connectivity.
+The antenna sizes, ranging from 0.9m -1.8m (~6ft), are much smaller than C band because the higher frequency means that higher gain can be achieved with small antenna sizes than C-band.
+Networks in this band are more susceptible to rain fade, especially in tropical areas and ACM is used to prevent these outages.

 Ka band – uplink 26.5-40GHz, downlink 18-20 GHZ

-The Ka band is primarily used for two-way consumer broadband and military networks.
+The Ka band (K band Above) is primarily used for two-way consumer broadband and military networks.
 Ka band dishes can be much smaller and typically range from 60cm-1.2m (2′ to 4′) in diameter.
 Transmission power is much greater compared to the C, X or Ku band beams.
-Due to the higher frequencies of this band, it can be more vulnerable to signal quality problems caused by rain fade.
+Due to the higher frequencies of this band, it can be more vulnerable to signal quality problems caused by rain fade, again ACM is used to help rain fade.